lp74/uc74-contributing-to-mui/contributing.md

 * **ui.components.opt.cux.charts.lineChart**

 ### Subject
-The subject contains a succinct description of the change:
+The subject contains a succint description of the change:

 * use the imperative, present tense: "change" not "changed" nor "changes"
 * don't capitalize the first letter